FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption><a href="http://miciwan.com/SIGGRAPH2013/Lighting%20Technology%20of%20The%20Last%20Of%20Us.pdf">Paper</a></figcaption>
 </figure>

 An improved implementation with shader code can be seen in a [Shadertoy demo](https://www.shadertoy.com/view/3stcD4) by [romainguy](https://www.shadertoy.com/user/romainguy).
 Integral part of modern game engines, [like in Unreal Engine](http://dev.epicgames.com/documentation/en-us/unreal-engine/capsule-shadows-overview-in-unreal-engine).
 As opposed to [standard shadow mapping](https://learnopengl.com/Advanced-Lighting/Shadows/Shadow-Mapping), we don't render the scene from the perspective of the light with finite resolution.
 We evaluate the shadow per-pixel against the mathematical equation of the stretched sphere or capsule.
-This make capsule shadows "analytical".
-A video is worth a thousand words, but 30 times a second.
+This makes capsule shadows "analytical".
+A video is worth a thousand words, 30 times per second.

 <figure>
 	<video poster="vid/capsule-lastofus_thumb.jpg" width="960" height="540" controls><source src="vid/capsule-lastofus.mp4" type="video/mp4"></video>
 	<figcaption><a href="https://www.youtube.com/watch?v=1J6aAHLCbWg">YouTube Video</a> by <a href="https://www.youtube.com/@MaxLebled_ALT">Max Lebled's 2nd channel</a></figcaption>
 </figure>

 Staying with the Last of Us, [The Last of Us Part II](https://en.wikipedia.org/wiki/The_Last_of_Us_Part_II) uses the same logic for blurry real-time reflections of the main character, where [Screen Space Reflections](https://lettier.github.io/3d-game-shaders-for-beginners/screen-space-reflection.html) aren't defined, making this analytical approach, against the shape of the capsule.
-An online demo is worth at least a million words.
+An online demo with available source code is worth at least a million words.

 <figure>
 	<img src="img/analytical.png" alt="" />